MoseleyBioinformaticsLab/icikt/README.rst

 Basic usage
 -----------

-To use the ``pythonICIKendallTau`` package, input a 2d array with n columns each representing an array of data for a variable.
+To use the ``icikt`` package, input a 2d array with n columns each representing an array of data for a variable.
 The `iciktArray` will return two n x n 2d arrays for correlations and p-values.
 Each element will correspond to the result of a combination of two columns in the input array. iciktArray can also be called from the command-line interface given the file path for the data along with several optional parameters(more in docs/tutorial).